canonical/irc-bridge-operator/README.md

 juju switch microk8s-localhost
 ```

-Note: microk8s-localhost is the Microk8s controller.
+:warning: microk8s-localhost is the Microk8s controller.

 The command `juju controllers` list all the existings controllers in the environment.

 ### Create the bridge admin user

+The user set in the `bridge_admins` should be created in Synapse and will be used
+for managing the bridge.

 ```
 juju run-action synapse/0 register-user username=admin admin=yes